Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-4/README.md

 ## Steps

-1. Continue with your `MyPractice/lab-project` copy the solution.
+1. Continue with your `express1/lab-project` copy the solution.
 Launch http://localhost:3000 in browser.
 Refer to previous exercises if you need more detail.

-1. Create pug files for users and students by adding appropriately named files to the `views` directory.
+1. Copy the student.pug and users.pug files from this folders solution directory into your `views` directory.
-(You can copy and paste the `index.pug` file and rename.

-1. Ensure that these files extend layout and display title in an h1 tag.
-`h1 #{title}` or `h1= title` can be used.
-The pages should also display
-`This is the #{title} page.`
-You will pass the titles into each from their associated router.

 1. Update the `students.js` router files to render the new student.pug view with the appropriate title instead of just passing back text with send().
 For example:
     ``` javascript